Community Outreach

 www.gatepath.com

 Community Gatepath is dedicated to helping children and adults with disabilities lead fulfilling and meaningful lives by achieving their full potential in health and work.
 Your donation is an investment in the health and well-being of thousands of children and adults with disabilities, their families and caregivers throughout the Peninsula.
-Some of the ways your contributions make a difference every day:

 Hands on Bay Area